I have worked with small, medium, and large-sized businesses alike. And one of the things I see again and again is the lack of a budget for branding.

 Branding should be apart of your budget as a business.
 If you have a budget for marketing, you should have a budget for branding.
 Otherwise, you could be wasting your marketing dollars on driving traffic to a less than successful brand.

 Here is my advice on how and when I think, realistically, businesses should invest in brand.
 I think overall, businesses fall into a few categories:

 This is where you are still doing most everything yourself.
 If you are in this mode, (and don't have the budget for a branding project), make a sheet of colors, fonts, personality words, your mission and values for your company.
 This you should come back to every time you make a decision: buying items for your store, writing an email to your customers, training your staff, etc. I have nothing against businesses in this bucket.
 I grew up in a family business of DIYers.
 But just know if you stay in DIY mode too long, you could actually be costing your company.
 That goes for more than just branding.

 2. Movin' Up

 Your business would fall into this category if you are growing and starting to delegate more and more responsibilities to professionals.
-This is when I would recommend you reach out to a freelance designer to help your establish and maintain your brand.
+This is when I would recommend you reach out to a freelance designer to help you establish and maintain your brand.

 3. Strong Foundation

-4. Fast-growing Startups
+4. Fast-growing Businesses

 Building a brand takes time, energy and knowledge.
 Know which business stage you are in and invest what you can into your brand experience.
 It'll be worth it.